darpanshukla/DarpanShukla/index.md

 - 55th Annual Meeting of the Institute of Nuclear Materials Management (INMM) 2014, Atlanta, USA, during July 12 – 16, 2014
 - 3rd International Conference on Physics and Technology of Reactors and Applications (PHYTRA) 2014, Tetouan, MOROCCO, during May 12-14, 2014

-**Technical presentation beyond conference**

-- “Presentation on Smart Component Method” at University of Nottingham, Nottingham, UK

 **Research collaborators and technical discussion**

 |Collabrator                                                        |Purpose